expectedparrot/edsl/docs/results.rst

       question_text = "How do you expect to feel tomorrow {{ period }}?"
    )

-   # Optionally parameterize the questions
+   # Optionally parameterize the questions with 2 scenarios
    from edsl import Scenario

    scenarios = [Scenario({"period": period}) for period in ["morning", "evening"]]

-   # Optionally create agent traits
+   # Optionally create 2 agents with different traits
    from edsl import Agent

    agents = [Agent(traits = {"status": status}) for status in ["happy", "sad"]]

-   # Optionally specify language models (the default is GPT 4)
+   # Optionally specify 2 language models
    from edsl import Model

    models = [Model(model) for model in ['llama-2-70b-chat-hf', 'mixtral-8x7B-instruct-v0.1']]